Harvest Your Christmas Tree in the Willamette National Forest

 To help you enjoy this seasonal tradition, we've put together an easy, four-step guide for harvesting your Willamette Valley tree this year.

-For more rules and resources, visit the Willamette National Forest's Christmas Tree Permits webpage.
+For more, visit the Willamette National Forest's Christmas Tree Permits webpage.

 A snowy Willamette National Forest / Photo by Hallie White